There are many dangerous professions in California. Assuming a job is not risky is one…

 If you work in an office setting, you may think that you are safe from workplace injuries.
 The truth is that accidents can happen at any time, anywhere, for a multitude of reasons.
 You could be walking through the lobby and slip and fall because maintenance did not put out a wet floor sign.

-The first step to avoid becoming a victim of a workplace accident is to know the possible dangers around you.
+The first step to avoiding becoming a victim of a workplace accident is to know the possible dangers around you.
 If you have already suffered an injury in the workplace in California, you should seek advice on filing a workers’ compensation claim from a local attorney.

 While there are other dangers to be aware of, below are three of the most common injury-causing circumstances in the office.